nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Duplicate Handling:**
-A person is considered a duplicate if another person in the address book has the same email address or phone number.
+- A person is considered a duplicate if another person in the address book has the same email address or phone number.
 The app will prevent adding contacts with duplicate emails or phone numbers.
+- For the same reason, the app will prevent the user from changing the email address or phone number of a contact to one that is already in use by another contact.
 </box>

 Examples: